bioexcel/cwl-engine-guide/docs/partial_cwl_implementation/cromwell.md

 * [Cromwell Github](https://github.com/broadinstitute/cromwell)
 * [Cromwell Tutorials](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/)

 Cromwell is a highly customisable workflow engine written in Java.
 It is a client side workflow engine - it does have a server option, but this is still more client side than a true server setup.
-CWL is not full support in Cromwell.
-Its primary langauge is WDL (Workflow Description Language).
+CWL is not fully supported in Cromwell.
+Its primary language is WDL (Workflow Description Language).
 Cromwell has implemented support for the most commonly used parts of CWL - and is active in implementing further parts of the specification when requested.

 ## Documentation

 > Documentation?
 No

-Cromwell has very comprehenive docuemntation for how to use it with WDL (although the documentation is often chaotic and not clear where to begin) but lacks any information on how to run CWL job.
+Cromwell has very comprehenive documentation for how to use it with WDL (although the documentation is often chaotic and not clear where to begin) but lacks any information on how to run a CWL job.

 ### How to guides